 The objective should be pursued of systematic European Training Schemes offered to all involved.
-The ambition should be that a substantive number of professionals by 2015 will have participated in a European Training Scheme or an exchange with another Member State, which might be part of training schemes that are already in place.
+The ambition for the Union and its Member States should be that a substantive number of professionals by 2015 will have participated in a European Training Scheme or an exchange with another Member State, which might be part of training schemes that are already in place.
 For this purpose existing training institutions should in particular be used.

 Member States have the primary responsibility in this respect, but the Union must give their efforts support and financial backing and also be able to have its own mechanisms to supplement national efforts.
 The European Council considers that EU and international cooperation aspects should be part of national curricula.
 For training of judges, prosecutors and judicial staff it is important to safeguard judicial independence while at the same time the emphasis should be placed on the European dimension for professionals that use European instruments frequently.
 CEPOL and Frontex should play a key role in training of law enforcement personnel and border guards with a view to ensuring a European dimension in training.
 Training of border guards and customs officers is of special importance with a view to fostering a common approach to an integrated border management.
 Solutions at European level could be sought, with a view to strengthening European Training Schemes.
 E-learning programmes and common training materials must also be developed to train professionals in the European mechanisms.

-- propose an Action Plan for raising substantially the level of European training and exchange schemes systematically in the Union, The Plan should propose how to ensure that one third of police and half of the judges, prosecutors and judicial staff as well as half of other professionals involved in this area could be involved in European Training Schemes. - examine what could be defined as a European Training Scheme, and to suggest in the Action Plan how to develop this idea with a view to giving it a European dimension, - set up specific "Erasmus"-style exchange programmes, which could involve non-member states and in particular candidate countries and countries with which the Union has concluded Partnership and Cooperation Agreements, - ensure that participation in joint courses, exercises and exchange programmes is decided on the basis of tasks and is not dependent on sector-specific criteria.
+- propose an Action Plan for raising substantially the level of European training and exchange schemes systematically in the Union.
+The Plan should propose how to ensure that one third of all police involved in European police cooperation and half of the judges, prosecutors and judicial staff involved in European judicial cooperation as well as half of other professionals involved in European cooperation could be offered European Training Schemes, - examine what could be defined as a European Training Scheme, and to suggest in the Action Plan how to develop this idea with a view to giving it a European dimension; - set up specific "Erasmus"-style exchange programmes, which could involve non-member states and in particular candidate countries and countries with which the Union has concluded Partnership and Cooperation Agreements; - ensure that participation in joint courses, exercises and exchange programmes is decided on the basis of tasks and is not dependent on sector-specific criteria.